-8. By analysing the ratio between the number of court cases won by the inspectorates and those won by the businesses, which certainly depends on the specifics of the case and the relevant inspectorates, it appears that, on average, 62% of cases have been won by inspectorates and 38% by the businesses (see figure 11).
+8. By analysing the ratio between the number of court cases won by the inspectorates and those won by the businesses, which certainly depends on the specifics of the case and the

 Figure 11.
 Report of measures repealed by the Administrative Court of Appeal, 2016-2018